Artistic License - Biology: Secret and Morocco use heat-sensor glasses to track down a chameleon villain. The problem?

 After being assaulted by One Ton with his own "Psychology in a can" spray, a dazed Secret Squirrel asks Morocco if his Freudian Slip is showing.

 Half-Dressed Cartoon Animal: As in the original, but now hardly anybody wears pants, as Secret quite often demonstrates when pulling open his coat to deploy gadgetry.
 Being temporarily naked doesn't seem to be much of an issue, either.

 Though Chief did seem to be quite embarrassed when it was revealed the bison wore bikini briefs.

 And, oddly enough, Secret removes a pair of shorts when changing behind a screen in "Agent Penny".

-In episode "Agent Penny", he trades it for a variety of likewise indigo low-slung headgear.
+In the episode "Agent Penny", he trades it for a variety of likewise indigo low-slung headgear.

 In "Doctor O", he actually discards a smashed and broken hat...to reveal an identical replacement underneath.